Does South Walton offer pet-friendly accommodations?

 Do I need a license to fish?

 South Walton offers wonderful fresh and saltwater fishing options.
 Whether you plan to fish in the Gulf of Mexico, Choctawhatchee Bay or one of our coastal dune lakes, a fishing license is required, unless you’ve booked a charter.
-Non-resident fishing licenses are available online through the Walton County Clerk of Court and at various retailers in South Walton.
-Click here for available licenses and fees.
+Non-resident fishing licenses are available online through the Walton County Tax Collector's office and at various retailers in South Walton.

 Do I need a permit to get married on the beach?